- Various Locations, ML1 1AB

-You don’t need to have any previous experience although you should have English at National 4 level.
-We do look for you to have a passion about working with children and young people, helping them to learn and develop and making sure their care needs are met.
+Ideally you should have a strong desire to work outdoors and be willing and keen to learn.
+Having some gardening experience would be an advantage, but not essential and having National 5 English is also desirable.
 We look for Apprentices who can help us deliver our exciting ambition and plans for North Lanarkshire.
-During the selection process we will look for you to demonstrate the key strengths we know you will need to be successful; ambition, determination, adaptability, personality, ownership, be pro-active and show willingness to learn.
+During the selection process we’ll look for you to demonstrate the key strengths we know you’ll need to be successful; ambition, determination, adaptability, personality, ownership, be pro-active and show willingness to learn.

-In accordance with Government Guidelines, you will need to be aged 16-24 (at the point of starting the apprenticeship) or if you are disabled or care experienced you will need to be aged between 16-29 (at the point of starting the apprenticeship).
+In accordance with Government Guidelines, you’ll need to be aged 16-24 (at the point of starting the apprenticeship) or if you are disabled or care experienced, you’ll need to be aged between 16-29 (at the point of starting the apprenticeship).

 Working here at North Lanarkshire Council